nubank/docopt.clj/README.md

 at compile-time, and the `args` are matched at run-time.
 The `args` should be a sequence of command-line arguments like those passed to `-main` or `public static void main(String[] args);`.

-- A function `-docopt`, basically the run-time equivalent of the `docopt` macro, provided for Java interoperability.
+- A function `-docopt` which is the run-time equivalent of the `docopt` macro provided for Java interoperability.

-- A function `parse`, which takes a docstring as argument and returns all the information extracted from it.
+- A function `parse` which takes a docstring as argument and returns all the information extracted from it.
-This function is called by both `docopt` and `match`.
+This function is called by both `docopt` and `-docopt`.

 ## Example